Upper Class Student Policy

 - Todd House

-How do I select gender-neutral housing?
+How do I select gender-inclusive housing?

-The information below reviews Dickinson’s approach to gender-neutral housing for upper-class students.
+The information below reviews Dickinson’s approach to gender-inclusive housing for upper-class students.
 Incoming first-year and transfer students will receive housing selection information that will detail the way that they may request gender-neutral housing.
 Interested first-year and transfer students will have a conversation with a professional staff member so that the college can provide housing that best meets the needs of the student.

 If you are a rising sophomore, junior or senior: